You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Transcript:

 This podcast is offered by the San Francisco Zen Center on the web at www.sfcc.org.
 Our public programs are made possible by donations from people like you.
-Morning.
+Good morning.
 Oh, impermanence.
 I'm literally in the midst of it.
 And...
-This fan also feels very incumbent.
-And incumbent on my back as best I can.
-Good to see everyone.
-We 2024.
-Let's start off by just saying hello to each other.
-Do that.
-Just feel free to have everyone.
-Hello.
-All right.
+The stand also feels very impermanent.
+And I'm going to adapt as best I can.
+It's good to see everyone.
+Happy 2024.
+Let's start out by just staying happy to each other.
+All right, do that.
+Just feel free to have a room around you.
+Alright.

 [01:03]

-My name is Raharun KD-Lin-Shutt.
-I want to thank the City Senator Abbott, Mako Reher, and the Council Tim for the invitation to speak today, and of course to thank senior government teacher Paul Howler and central Abbott Dave Zimmerman, for being here.
-Sorry, this thing is a little hard for me.
+My name is Reverend K. U. William Schutt.
+I want to thank the City Senator Abbott, Mako Rihar, and the Tonto, Tim, for an invitation to speak today, and of course to thank Senior Government Teacher Paul Haller and Central Abbott David Zimmerman, for being here.
+And sorry, this thing is a little hard for me.
 I'm going to focus now.
-And, of course, to thank Vicki Austin, my teacher, and then Gail Vonstall also.
-And, of course, though she's here in spirit, in fact.
-When I was told I was going to sit in the CIOC, and it was...
-Experson Seed, of course, I thought Paul Seed.
-I thought Blanche, because I'm Lisa Blanche being here.
+And of course, to thank Vicki Austin, my teacher, and then Gail Fronstal also.
+And of course, though she's here, in spirit, in fact.
+When I was told I was going to sit in the studio seat, and it was In Cossie, I thought Blanche, because I'm used to Blanche being here.

-by equity, by love, with hatred, with fear, with anxiety, with love, with care, with tenderness, with joy.
-In isolation, in community, in belonging, in the world, in time, in space, in emptiness, in homes.
-As a Lebanese-American adoptee, 1.5 generation, immigrant, cisgender female, gender nonconforming, lesbian, so do centuries, in my late years of chronological life, I'm often located by others, as I don't always present or behave in ways people believe my social location is to be.
+with hatred, with fear, with anxiety, with love, with care, with tenderness, with joy.
+In isolation, in community, in belonging, in the world, in time, in space, in emptiness, in wholeness.
+As a Vietnamese-American adoptee, 1.5 generation, immigrant, cisgender female, gender non-conforming, lesbian , in the late mid-years of a chronological life, I'm often located by others, as I don't always present or behave in ways people believe my social locations to be.
+For instance,

-For instance, I'm often asked as I enter a washroom, don't you know this is the women's dress room?
-Perhaps it could be because of my shaved head due to being a priest, but likely it's also because I have been non-conforming in the ways I've cured myself for most of my life, in gender, and other socially prescribed manners.
-When I was in Vietnam in 2002 and traveling with Vietnamese and Vietnamese-American friends, I would often ask you to stay in the van as I went in to negotiate the lodging price.
-This was due to the unofficial, but commonly used, tiered pricing style, lowest for current Vietnamese nationals. next level for Vietnamese and diaspora, and most expensive for foreigners.
-According to my friends, while my ethnic identity was visually apparent, the way I held myself was American.
+I'm often asked as I enter a washroom, don't you know this is the women's restroom?
+Perhaps it could be because of my shaved head due to being a priest, but likely it's also because I have been non-conforming in the ways I have carried myself for most of my life, in gender and other socially prescribed manners.
+When I was in Vietnam, In 2002, when traveling with Vietnamese and Vietnamese-American friends, they would often ask me to stay in the van as they went in to negotiate the lodging price.
+This was due to the unofficial, but commonly used, tiered pricing scheme.
+Lowest for current Vietnamese nationals, next level for Vietnamese and diaspora, and most expensive for foreigners.
+According to my friends, When my ethnic identity was visually apparent, the way I felt myself was American.

 [08:39]